basaldev/website-exodevhub/blog/article4.md

 All database operations are asynchronous, so we are using the [`async/await`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/async_function) syntax to deal with [promises](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise).

-This file describes five asychronous functions: `list`, `create`, `remove`, `update`, and `toggle`, which use several of Mongoose’s CRUD helper utitlities.
+This file describes five asynchronous functions: `list`, `create`, `remove`, `update`, and `toggle`, which use several of Mongoose’s CRUD helper utilities.
 Let’s describe how each function works:

 1. `list`: to get all documents in a collection, we use the [`Model.find()`](https://mongoosejs.com/docs/api.html#model_Model.find) method.